tavoyne/blog-next/posts/lockfiles-demystified.md

 ---
 creationDate: "2022-04-01"
-description: "Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Duis porttitor pretium varius.
-Integer in pellentesque massa."
+description: "This topic may sound a bit off-trend to the fancy NTF/Web3/Metaverse people out there, but I found out that it's worth sometimes going back to basics and explaining stuff *everybody* understands."
 title: "Lockfiles demystified"
 ---

-This topic may sound a bit off-trend to the fancy NTF/Web3/Metaverse people out there, but I found out that it's worth sometimes going back to basics and explaining stuff everybody understands.
+This topic may sound a bit off-trend to the fancy NTF/Web3/Metaverse people out there, but I found out that it's worth sometimes going back to basics and explaining stuff _everybody_ understands.

 ## TL;DR